Dash-Industry-Forum/Events/01-Events.inc.md

     none;border-bottom:solid black 1.0pt;border-right:solid black 1.0pt;
     padding:0in 5.4pt 0in 5.4pt'>
     <p class=MsoNormal style='margin-top:3.0pt;page-break-after:avoid'><span
-    style='font-size:9.0pt'>specifies the [=Presentation Time Offset=] of this Event Stream that aligns with the start of the Period and the presentationTimeOffset defined in the EventStreamElement.
-So, any Event contained in this Event Stream is mapped to the Period timeline by using the Event presentation time corrected by the value of the presentation time offset.</span></p>
+    style='font-size:9.0pt'>specifies the presentation time offset of this Event Stream that aligns with the start of the Period.
+Any Event contained in this Event Stream is mapped to the Period timeline by using the Event presentation time corrected by the value of the presentation time offset.</span></p>
     <p class=MsoNormal align=left style='text-align:left'><span
     style='font-size:9.0pt'>The value of the presentation time offset in seconds is the division of the value of this attribute and the value of the @timescale attribute.</span></p>
     </td>